-The Office for Women works across government to deliver policies and programmes to advance gender equality and improve the lives of Australian women.
+The Office for Women works across government to deliver policies and programs to advance gender equality and improve the lives of Australian women.

 The Workplace Gender Equality Agency is an Australian Government statutory agency created by the Workplace Gender Equality Act 2012.

-They work collaboratively with employers providing advice, practical tools and education to help them improve their gender performance.
-Our staff are workplace gender equality specialists and provide industry-specific advice.
+The Agency is responsible for promoting and improving gender equality in Australian workplaces.
+It works collaboratively with employers, providing advice, practical tools and education to help them improve their gender performance.
+Staff are workplace gender equality specialists and provide industry-specific advice.